InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 ### What should be Entities and what should be Components?

-- An spaceship, or a monster, are not Components; they are Entities.
+- A spaceship, or a monster, are not components; they are entities.
 A spaceship may have a *ThrusterComponent*, and a *GunComponent*.
 A monster may have a *MonsterSpeciesComponent*.
 Both will have a `SpriteKitComponent`, `PhysicsComponent` etc.

 ## State Machines